Baki the Grappler: Reception

-As of May 2021, the various Baki series had over 85 million collected volumes in circulation.
-The Baki Gaiden: Scarface spin-off series had 3.5 million copies in print as of February 2019.
+By May 2021, the various Baki series had over 85 million collected volumes in circulation; it had over 100 million copies in circulation by May 2024.
+The Baki Gaiden: Scarface spin-off series had 3.5 million copies in print by February 2019.

 Allen Divers and Jason Thompson, both writing for Anime News Network, briefly described the series as "very compelling" and a "demented fighting manga", respectively.

 Anime News Network had four different writers review the first volume of the second manga series.
 Faye Hopper scored it the highest, four out of five, and wrote that she was captivated the entire read with its appeal lying in "its absurdity held up by its absolutely incredible artistry."
 Amy McNulty gave it a 2.5 rating and also praised Itagaki's art, but felt the character designs were not particularly memorable.
 She also wrote that the volume "succeeds in identifying the stakes, but it completely fails in anchoring the reader with characters to care about."
 Rebecca Silverman and Teresa Navarro both gave it a 2 and noted its status as a "set-up book," with each new character introduced in the same manner.
 Both Hopper and Silverman said that Baki reminded them of JoJo's Bizarre Adventure.

 Reviewing the first 24 episodes of the 2001 anime, Mark Thomas of Mania Entertainment gave it a B− rating, stating that fans of shōnen and fight series would enjoy it, but others should look elsewhere.
 He felt it had plenty of good, realistic fight scenes, but fell short on the story.
 Explaining that despite a lot of story arcs, it ultimately feels like a setup for the second season.
 Thomas gave the same rating to the final 24 episodes, and "mildly recommended" the series.
 While he started to enjoy this set more thanks to its more action focus, he stated that not showing Baki's final fight with Yujiro, which was built up the entire show, really ruined it for him.

-The 2012 comedy film Graffreeter Toki is based on the March 2011 play of the same name, which in turn was inspired by Grappler Baki.
+Baki influenced the appearance of the character Gai Tendo in the 1999 video game Buriki One.
+The 2012 comedy film Graffreeter Toki is based on the March 2011 play of the same name, which in turn was inspired by Baki the Grappler.